-Tier IV Special Commitments are situations where The Graduate College has committed
+Tier IV Pre-Arranged are situations where The Graduate College has committed a set

 These situations may include a new program starting up, special recruitment situations,

 or responses to a need related to an external agency or grant.
-Tier IV Special Commitments
+Tier IV Pre-Arranged

 are negotiated with The Graduate College office staff.

-Graduate Teaching Assistant (GTA) - this position is for graduate students that are teaching a course(s) and listed as the "Teacher of Record" (TOR).
-This category is no longer appropriate for those that are assisting in a classroom or assisting a faculty member.
+Graduate Teaching Assistant (GTA) - this position is for graduate students that are teaching a course(s) and listed as the "Teacher of Record" (TOR) or assisting with teaching courses (assisting a faculty member with classroom activities such as grading tests/quizzes/papers, leading a discussion section, conducting labs, posting materials or responding to questions on D2L, tutoring students; or other special activities).
 Graduate students in this category must have completed GRAD 9001 - College and University Teaching or an approved equivalent before starting their teaching assignment.